dmt0768/Beaglebone-black_I2C-DAC/README.md

 This repository contains code for DAC adjusting via I2C on BeagleBone Black controller.

 ## Description
 The BeagleBone Black System doesn't include DAC, but it may be needed in some projects.
-So this repository contains code for DAC adjusting.
+So this repository contains simple code for DAC adjusting.
 I2C is used for data transmission.

 DAC -- MCP4725 (12-bit, High-Speed Mode available).
 Arduino shield with MCP4725 is used (https://amperka.ru/product/troyka-dac-screw-terminal)